Garleenn/Garleenn/README.md

 - 👋 Hi, I’m @Garleenn
 - 👀 I’m interested in programming on JavaScript and Vue.js!
 - 🌱 I’m currently learning Node.js and MongoDB)
-- 📫 How to reach me: Discord: @kostytarass
+- 📫 How to reach me: Discord: @garleenn